 A CNN predictive model based on spatio-temporal correlations is proposed.

-（下面两段只写具体的做法和贡献，删除套话）

 For the first point, as described in Introduction section, the traffic flow always contains rich spatio-temporal characteristics.
-Obviously, the prediction algorithm considering one-dimensional data will lose the distribution and transition relationship of the traffic flow, which limits the improvement of prediction accuracy.
 Therefore, how to effectively use these data is worth studying.
-In this paper, by verifying the influence of input spatio-temporal data on prediction accuracy, an algorithm for input spatio-temporal data selection is proposed. (如何做)It can minimize the error of the model prediction and the effectiveness of the prediction algorithm within an acceptable computation time.
+In this paper, by verifying the influence of input spatio-temporal data on prediction accuracy, an algorithm for input spatio-temporal data selection is proposed.
+According to the performance of the prediction algorithm on the verification set, STFSA obtains the input data size that makes the corresponding prediction model obtain high prediction accuracy by searching the input data temporal length and spatial length.It can minimize the error of the model prediction and the effectiveness of the prediction algorithm within an acceptable computation time.
 The proposed spatio-temporal selection algorithm can be adopted in different traffic scenarios.

-For the second point, although the deep learning method can efficiently deal with the multi-dimensional, large-scale, complex nonlinear relationship of traffic data, it is still difficult to handle a practical task in a precise way from a great number of data because of lacking field knowledge.
-In this paper, a CNN predictive model based on spatio-temporal correlations is proposed.
+For the second point, a CNN predictive model based on spatio-temporal correlations is proposed.
 Firstly, the spatio-temporal traffic data is transformed into grid data suitable for convolutional neural network processing.
 In addition, we elaborated on the loss function construction method for noisy traffic flow data.
 The operation process of the convolutional neural network and the selection of the model hyper-parameters are analyzed, and the detailed parameter configuration in the proposed algorithm is given.
 Finally, compared to other baseline models, the prediction accuracy of the proposed model turns out to be more efficient by learning spatio-temporal feature.

 The rest of this paper is organized as follows.
 The traffic prediction problem definition and our proposed prediction framework are given in Section 2.1.
 In Section 2.2, the CNN is introduced.
 Then, a spatial-temporal feature selection algorithm is proposed in Section 2.3.
 Experiments are conducted on real traffic data from four different time intervals using the proposed method in Section 3.
 The results and future study directions are discussed in Section 4 and, finally, our conclusions are drawn in Section 5.